The Unstructured Platform API is separate from Unstructured Serverless API services.

 Update a destination connector

-To update information about a destination connector, use the PUT method to call the /destinations/<connector-id> endpoint, replacing <connector-id> with the destination connector’s unique ID.
+To update information about a destination connector, use the UnstructuredClient object’s destinations.update_destination function (for the Python SDK) or the PUT method to call the /destinations/<connector-id> endpoint (for curl or Postman), replacing <connector-id> with the destination connector’s unique ID.
 To get this ID, see List destination connectors.

-In the request body, specify the settings for the connector.
+In the UpdateDestinationConnector object (for the Python SDK) or the request body (for curl or Postman), specify the settings for the connector.
 For the specific settings to include, which differ by connector, see Destinations.

 You must specify all of the settings for the connector, even for settings that are not changing.